-The Superfast Worcestershire Partnership is working to bring superfast broadband connectivity to more than 96% of homes and businesses in Worcestershire by the end of 2019.
-Whilst great progress has already been made and superfast speeds are available to over 94% of Worcestershire premises, areas without access to superfast speeds still remain.
+The Superfast Worcestershire Partnership is working to bring superfast broadband connectivity to 97% of homes and businesses in Worcestershire by Summer 2021.
+Whilst great progress has already been made and superfast speeds are available to over 95% of Worcestershire premises, areas without access to superfast speeds still remain.

-For those in the remaining 4%, Worcestershire County Council has launched a number of schemes aimed at supporting our communities and businesses.
+For those in the remaining 3%, there are a number of funding schemes available, aimed at supporting communities and businesses.

 Summary of the schemes: